Chapter 70:

 I was suddenly shaken awake.

 “Gyah!”
-I gasped, jolting up and grabbing my quarterstaff.
+I gasped, jolting up within my tent and grabbing the quarterstaff at my side.
 “Meow?”

 “What?”
 A voice whispered back.

-“N-Nothing.”
-I rested my head back on the wadded clothing I used as a travel pillow.
+“N-Nothing,” I replied, resting my head back on the wadded clothing I used as a travel pillow.
 “What is it?”

 “Something is stalking us.
 Get up.”
 Aesandoral whispered.
 “Wake Ri, I’ll get Zin.”

-In an instant, I was awake as my heart felt like it was going to burst from my chest.
-Crawling from the tent, I inspected my surroundings.
-It was almost morning, and the sky had barely begun its transition to a dim red glow.
+In an instant, I was wide awake.
+Aesandoral's words hung in my ears, sending adrenaline coursing through my veins and making my heart feel like it was going to burst from my chest.
+Crawling from the tent, I inspected the dim surroundings of the campsite.
+It was almost morning, and the sky had barely begun its transition to a dull red glow.

-The tigers must be hungry.
-I thought as I hastily raced the couple of feet to Rionriv’s tent.
+The tigers must be hungry after their orgy.
+I thought as I hastily raced the couple of feet to Rionriv’s tent before the previous night's dream triggered forgotten knowledge.
+No. That can’t be right.
+They’re solitary hunters.
+Tiger orgies shouldn't be a thing.

-“Ri,” I whispered, ducking down and giving her foot a shake.
+“Ri,” I whispered as I ducked down before reaching into her tent and giving her foot a shake.
 “Ri, wake up.
 Bad guys.”

 “Mmmm—” She grumbled, kicking me in her groggy state.